Taste South Carolina’s Lowcountry at the annual Beaufort Shrimp Festival.

 By Hope S. Philbrick

-Serve as a judge at any professional cooking competition and you’ll feel more pity for Padma Lakshmi than you ever thought possible.
-The host and co-judge of Bravo TV’s Top Chef doesn’t have it as easy as you might guess.
+Serving as a judge at any professional cooking competition isn’t as easy as you might guess.

-Judging cook-offs and food competitions is a challenge.
-It’s a lot of responsibility to choose a winner, knowing that all participants hope to be awarded the top prize (whatever it is) and put much thought and effort into creating and preparing their dishes.
+Judging cook-offs and food competitions is a lot of responsibility.
+You have to choose a winner knowing that all participants hope to be awarded the top prize (whatever it is) and put much thought and effort into creating and preparing their dishes.
 Several folks may compete, but only one can win…the remainder will be disappointed.
 That doesn’t mean it’s not some fun—for starters, it’s a great excuse to indulge in decadent bites.
-So when invited to join the panel of judges for the Silver Cup Competition at the annual Beaufort Shrimp Festival, I’ve twice jumped at the chance.
+So when invited to join the panel of judges for the Silver Cup Competition at the annual Beaufort Shrimp Festival, I’ve always jumped at the chance.
 Shrimp!
 An opportunity to visit the coast!

 “Beautiful Beaufort by the Sea” is how locals subtly inform visitors the correct way to pronounce the name of their quaint town—the first two words of that phrase sound alike, and thus distinctly different from the pronunciation of the North Carolina town of the same spelling.
 It’s no mere empty boast.
 Beaufort is beautiful, with a photogenic waterfront and historic downtown dotted with many fine examples of Antebellum architecture and live oaks draping with Spanish moss.
 It’s one of only a few American towns where the entire downtown has been designated as an historic district by the National Trust for Historic Preservation.
 Main Street is filled with art galleries, antique shops, boutique stores and restaurants.
 Best of all, Beaufort is populated with the sorts of people so open and welcoming you might instantly consider them friends.
 During the annual Beaufort Shrimp Festival, locals and visitors feast together on scrumptious bites prepared by local restaurateurs.